 #4 NUTS AND NUT BUTTERS

 Another kind of nutritious and delicious snack that gives you that extra push you need when engaging in endurance driven activity is the versatile family of nuts.
 You can enjoy nuts on their own or dip your favorite fruit or vegetable in a nut butter.
-There is a wide variety to choose from!
+There is a wide variety from which to choose including trail mix.

 The most popular nut in this group is the peanut.
 Runners have always fueled up with peanuts and peanut butter.
 It has become a tradition in a sense.